-SCORM (Sharable Content Object Reference Model) is a set of technical standards for E-learning platforms.
-It provides the communication method and data models that allow E-learning content and platforms to work together.
+SCORM (opens in a new tab) (Sharable Content Object Reference Model) is a set of technical standards for e-learning platforms.
+It provides the communication method and data models that allow e-learning content and platforms to work together.
 SCORM also defines how to package content into a transferable ZIP file, called a “Package Interchange Format”, to be uploaded in the platform.

 Docebo is compatible with SCORM versions 1.2 and 2004 3rd Edition.
 Please note the following limitations for each version: